kagisearch/kagi-docs/kagi/src/why-kagi/why-pay.md

 >
 > — [The Anatomy of a Large-Scale Hypertextual Web Search Engine](http://infolab.stanford.edu/pub/papers/google.pdf), Sergey Brin and Lawrence Page, 1998

-They were right in recognizing early on that ad-supported search engines will be biased towards the advertisers.
+They recognized early on that ad-supported search engines will be biased towards the advertisers.
 They probably could not foresee how much damage to the web adopting the model they originally criticized would ultimately cause.

 ## Costs to Deliver a Superior Ad-Free Search Product